 Tour Idea

-Click here to book a 4-hour Downtown Osaka and Local Food Walk Tour where you can see sites and taste local Osaka Japan food favorites.
+Book a 3-hour Osaka Food Tour where you can taste a variety of local Osaka food favorites.

 With such an intense culinary culture, Osaka is a city with a wide variety of eating options ranging from Japanese street food on Dontonbori Street to fine dining at Kappa restaurants.
 Some Osaka restaurants serve beef from nearby Kobe while other Osaka menus feature typical Japanese favorites like sushi, ramen and udon.